kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 ## Requirements and constraints
 ### Problems and possible solutions

-1. _Multiple configurations available for client._ It is possible that there will be more than one available configurations for endpoint (e.g.: endpoint was offline while new configurations were added).
+1. _Multiple configurations available for client._ It is possible that there will be more than one available configurations for endpoint (e.g., endpoint was offline while new configurations were added).

    Solution:
    - Only latest configuration should be sent to an endpoint to reduce amount of traffic.
-_Note:_ Approach for delivering firmware updates over the air should be different.

 2. _The server should know if a configuration has been delivered._